 Sharing an authentic elevator pitch when marketing yourself will make you more memorable.
 Your elevator pitch serves as the trailer to a deeper story, and research shows that stories create emotion.
 When you are able to engage someone in a conversation that makes them feel something, they are more likely to remember you.

 What’s more, when you show authenticity, your listener is encouraged to do the same.
 Puffing up your chest and saying how accomplished you are stands in the way of connecting with the person you’re talking to.
 If networking exists to connect people and build relationships that support business, it’s in our best interest to share more of ourselves than confidence.
 Authenticity can be as simple as admitting weakness or showing a willingness to learn, and it’s required if we really want to connect.

-I’ll talk more about why you need to nail your elevator pitch in part three of this article here.
+I’ll talk more about why you need to nail your elevator pitch in part three of this article coming soon.

 More posts on why bringing your story forward matters below: